 For each identified keytab other than

 [root@client ~]# ipa-rmkeytab -k /path/to/keytab -r EXAMPLE.COM

-On an IdM server, remove the host entry.
+On an IdM server, remove the client host entry from the IdM LDAP server.
 This removes all services and revokes all certificates issued for that host:

 Rename the machine as required.
 For example: